VariableThe/Cryptography-PicoCTF-writeup/Dachshund_Attacks.md

 </pre>
 At that exact moment I was so overjoyed, I felt the weight of the world being lifted from my shoulders, my sanity returning again<br>
 I quickly entered the flag and it was aacepted.<br>
-I cannot stress how much I was frustrated over this, I was just so happy, that I can't even keep the professsionality here.<br>
+I cannot stress how much I was frustrated over this, I was just so happy, that I can't even keep the professionality here.<br>
 With the flag accepted, the task was now complete.<br>